Hermes Trismegistus: Origin and identity

-The Hermetic literature among the Egyptians, which was concerned with conjuring spirits and animating statues, inform the oldest Hellenistic writings on Greco-Babylonian astrology and on the newly developed practice of alchemy.
+The Hermetic literature of the Egyptians was concerned with conjuring spirits and animating statues, the newly developed practice of alchemy, and informs the oldest Hellenistic writings on Greco-Babylonian astrology.
 In a parallel tradition, Hermetic philosophy rationalized and systematized religious cult practices and offered the adept a means of personal ascension from the constraints of physical being.
-This latter tradition has led to the confusion of Hermeticism with Gnosticism, which was developing contemporaneously.
+This latter tradition has led to the conflation of Hermeticism with the contemporaneously developing, but distinct, Gnosticism.